f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

-.. note:: This is to add the formating supported by BIG-IQ
+.. note:: This is to add the formatting supported by BIG-IQ

 4. Create the Log Publisher.
 Navigate to Configuration Tab > LOCAL TRAFFIC > Logs > Log Publisher. click Create.